-Raise Profits.
-That’s an important part of growing your business.
+Raise profits (or even maintain)…that’s an important part of growing your business.

 To do that you’ve got to understand the things that influence your profits and know how best to leverage them.
 Your goal isn’t to raise profits just because you can.
-But as a well to build your business, shift and evolve and for some to even leave behind that legacy.
+It’s to do so in order to continue to be there for your customers.
+To build your business, shift and evolve and for some of you it’s about leaving behind that your legacy.

 Do you know what they are?